 Stage Customs are famous for being affordable with professional sound qualities.
 They’re one of Yamaha's most sold kits and for good reason.
 The Stage Custom Bebop is a 3-piece shell pack that includes a 12” rack tom, 14” floor tom, and 18” bass drum.

 The shells are made from 100% birch wood.
 This wood gives them a warm tone that is extremely clear.
 The toms start to sound punchy when you put thicker drumheads on them.
 Their sizes are great for most jazz scenarios and will emphasize all your fast notes because of their clarity.
+These qualities make it perhaps the best bop kit for drummers on a budget.

 The rack tom is mounted with Yamaha’s YESS mounting system.
 This system makes the tom extremely easy to set up and comfortable to play.
 It doesn’t move around thanks to the heavy-duty quality of the tom arm.